KevinT/RPICameraGUI/README.md

 python RPICameraGUI.py
 ```

-Please note if you use ssh you need the -X Option.
+Please note: if you use ssh you need the -X Option.
 for example:
 `ssh -X pi@pi-ip-adress`